Kimserey/BlogArchive/20180106_targets_environments_aspnetcore_angularcli.md

 # Conclusion

-Today we saw how we could set targets for builds to enable build time configurations like code optimizations.
-We also saw how to configure differenr environments for the application to run using different settings.
+Today we saw how we could set targets for builds to enable build time configurations.
+We also saw how to configure different environments for the application to run using different settings.
+Using this methods we can setup multiple environments to run our application.
+Hope you like this post as much as I liked writing it.
+See you next time!